 Grid tie (also known as grid-intertied, utility-interactive, or on grid) systems are solar systems that are intended to operate in parallel with an electric utility.
 Here is its basic working principle.
 At night or during inclement weather all the electricity is supplied by the mains.
 During the daylight hours, the system generates some power, offsetting the consumption of electricity from the utility and cutting electric bills.
 The balance of the kWh required by your loads is automatically drawn from the input lines.
 If the PV panels are producing more electricity than you are using, the system will feed the surplus of the energy back to the utility.
 It may even spin your electric meter backward, further reducing your monthly bill.

 Such configuration is the most common, simplest and less expensive than other types of grid-interactive residential PV setups.
-Currently, an average net cost of an installed batteryless on-grid PV generators for homes is under $7 per watt.
+Currently, an average net cost of an installed batteryless on-grid PV generators for homes is under $5 per watt.
 For homeowners a large portion of this cost may be offset by various credits and rebates.
-The main disadvantage of such systems is that normally they do not provide any back-up power during blackouts even if sun is shining and the PV array is producing enough energy.
+There are also solar lease programs that let you get a PV system for free.
+The main disadvantage of on grid systems is that normally they do not provide any back-up power during blackouts even if sun is shining and the PV array is producing enough energy.
 For a backup you need to use a battery-based systems with special inverters.

 PRINCIPLES OF OPERATION AND WIRING DIAGRAM

-Below is a simplified schematic of a typical grid tie solar power system that illustrates its operation.
+Here is a simplified schematic of a basic grid tie solar power system that illustrates its operation.

 Besides a manual disconnect switch there should be a DC ground fault interrupter (GFI) - a device that opens the circuit when it detects a specified leakage current to earth.
 Note that DC grounding should be done only in one place.
 If you ground a cable both before and after GFI, the GFI will go off.